Remember when you first fell in love and you laughed together all the time?

 Fortunately, I have recovered from my years’ long bad mood.

-I’m happy to say that I’m finally back to being the Goddess of Fun and Light, and we’re back to having a ridiculously good time.
+I’m happy to say that I’m finally back to being the Girl of Fun and Light, and we’re back to having a ridiculously good time.

 These days I tend to prioritize laughing and playing over finishing the email I’m working on, which will still be there after John splats into the door and I retrieve the postcard about the mattress sale.